tsakirogfUlster/SecretSanta/README.md

 * Role-Based Access Control, like admins to add/delete members, or someone to be have the right to shuffle
 * Token Scopes and Permissions
   Use OAuth2 scopes to define permissions for each token

+What is missing from this MVP that need to be added as soon as possible.
+* Extensive Unit test - Apart from the fact that unit tests are crucial to discover issues and confirm that any changes are safe and didn't broke something they are also useful for TDD.
+Here they are very crucial to enhance profiling tools like go leak, panic parse, pprof etc.
+* Validate inputs - all inputs by users needs to be validated.
+Not only to avoid bad actors that may try (i.e. SQL injection). https://github.com/securego/gosec is good tool to check SQL injection, Hardcoded credentials, missing inputs etc.
+* Extensive System test - There are some basic scenarios just as showcase, there's a need to cover any possible behaviour and added in CI/CD (etc github actions)
+*